 This is a personal journey for you of trust and love.
 All that matters is that you show up.
 And if you do, the plants will meet you, and your life, most radically and for the better, will never be the same again.

-He lives in wonder, in the west of Ireland and works with clients around the world.
-He can be contacted at www.danielburge.ie
+Daniel Burge lives in wonder in Central Portugal and works with clients around the world.
+He can be contacted at www.danielburge.com